Rosy starling

-The rosy starling (Pastor roseus) is a passerine bird in the starling family, Sturnidae, also known as the rose-coloured starling or rose-coloured pastor.
+The rosy starling (Pastor roseus), also known as the rose-coloured starling or rose-coloured pastor, is a passerine bird in the starling family.
 The species was recently placed in its own monotypic genus, Pastor, and split from Sturnus.
 This split is supported by recent studies, though other related species within its new genus are not yet known for certain.

-Taxonomy and systematics
+Taxonomy

-The genus name Pastor, and the old English name come from the Latin pastor, "shepherd", and by extension a pastor.
+The rosy starling was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus roseus.
+Linnaeus gave the type locality as Lapland and Switzerland.
+It is now the only species placed in the genus Pastor that was introduced by the Dutch zoologist Coenraad Jacob Temminck in 1815.
+The species is monotypic: no subspecies are recognised.
+The genus name and the old English name come from the Latin pastor meaning "shepherd", and by extension a pastor.
 The specific roseus is Latin for "rose-coloured".

 Formerly, some authorities also considered the maroon oriole to be a species within the genus Pastor.

 Description

 The adult rosy starling is highly distinctive, with its pink body, pale orange legs and bill, and glossy black head, wings and tail.
 Males in the breeding season have elongated head feathers which form a wispy crest that is fluffed and more prominent when the bird gets excited.
 In winter, the crest is shorter, and the edges of black feathers within the plumage become paler as the edges of these feather erode.
 Winter plumage in males is comparatively dull.

 Females in contrast have a short crest and lack the sharp separation between pink and black.